Right to Freedom of Speech and Expression in Singapore: Myth or Reality?

 Apart from examining the law, the court will also examine the nature of the speech made to determine whether it has been legitimately restricted.
 Take the examples of fake news, defamatory statements, and hate speech, which are usually made with ill intentions.
 In these cases, the court is likely to prioritise the protection of public order over the person’s right to make such speech because of the speech’s harmful effects on society.

 Case Study: Chee Siok Chin v Ministry of Home Affairs

 In Chee Siok Chin v Ministry of Home Affairs, a group of political activists were conducting a peaceful protest against the Central Provident Fund scheme when they were ordered by the police to disperse for being a public nuisance under the Miscellaneous Offences (Public Order and Nuisance) Act (MOA).
 The police also seized items used in the protest.

 In court, the activists argued that their right to freedom of speech and expression had been illegitimately restricted by the provisions in the MOA.
 On examination of parliamentary debates on the MOA and the MOA’s long title, however, the court found that the objective of the MOA is to uphold “public order”.
 The MOA’s restrictions on the right to freedom of speech and expression were therefore legitimate.

 Penalties for Exceeding the Right to Freedom of Speech and Expression

-For example, people convicted under section 298 of the Penal Code for uttering words, with the deliberate intention of wounding another person’s religious or racial feelings, can be fined and/or jailed up to 3 years.
+For example, people convicted under section 298 of the Penal Code for uttering words, with the deliberate intention of wounding another person’s racial feelings, can be fined and/or jailed for up to 3 years.